Flat Honing and Lapping with Two-Wheel Machines

-One principle, we should differentiate between the design of lapping and flathoning machines.
+One principle, we should differentiate between the design of lapping and flat honing machines.
 Excellent stability and extremely precise bearings are of crucial importance, as is the sensitive operation of the working wheels controlled by state-of-the-art technology.
 The lower section of the housing accommodates the bearing of the lower working wheel plus the inner and outer pin or toothed ring.
 The latter must be well protected against soiling, especially as the lapping compound and/or the removal are fatal for mechanical bearings.
-There is generally a closed circuit cooling system for the working wheels.
-The coolant flows through up to three rotation axes, which are suitably sealed.
+There is generally a closed-circuit cooling system for the working wheels.
+The coolant flows through up to three rotation axes, which seal suitability.

 The carriers are each driven internally or externally by a pin ring or a toothed ring.
 These pins absorb considerable forces and it must also be possible to lower the outer one for attachment of additional devices (cf. Loading and unloading fixtures, Chapter 10).